 SciCheer: Do you have any advice for youngsters who might feel torn between following one dream (cheerleading, etc.) associated with beauty or being a ditz, and following another (a STEM career) usually associated with, well, geeks?

 Wendy: Don’t believe people when they tell you you can’t have it all.
-I, the Atlanta Falcons Cheerleaders, the Raiderettes, and every other professional cheerleader in the world are proof of that.
-There is no reason you can’t do it all!
+I and every other professional cheerleader in the world are proof of that.
+There is no reason you can’t do everything you dream of.
 There will always be someone telling you something negative, no matter what you do, so just stop listening and work towards accomplishing your goals for yourself.
 And keep in mind that for every one person who says you can’t accomplish something, there are 10 other people saying you can and thinking that what you’re working toward, whether cheer-related or academically, is amazing.
 Like my mom always tells me, reach for the stars!

 SciCheer: What advice would you give your 12-year-old self?